U.S.-Africa summit garners over $17 billion in investment pledges

 Kikwete told the forum that with Obama and senior officials encouraging the business community "to take Africa seriously, I think this time we will make it."

-More than 90 U.S. companies participated in the forum, part of a three-day summit which has brought almost 50 African leaders to the U.S. capital, including Chevron Corp <CVX.N, Citigroup Inc, Ford Motor Co, Lockheed Martin Corp, Marriott International Inc and Morgan Stanley.
+More than 90 U.S. companies participated in the forum, part of a three-day summit which has brought almost 50 African leaders to the U.S. capital, including Chevron Corp <CVX.N, Citigroup Inc (C.N), Ford Motor Co (F.N), Lockheed Martin Corp (LMT.N), Marriott International Inc (MAR.O) and Morgan Stanley (MS.N).

 Many already have a foothold in the region, which is expected to have a larger work force than China or India by 2040 and boasts the world's fastest-growing middle class, supporting demand for consumable goods.